vtrnnhlinh/vtrnnhlinh.github.io/_drafts/bosch-adventure.md

 My journey with my dream company finally came to an end.
 It's not a happy ending, or even a little bit of "spicy" but I think it's still a memorial part of my life.

+In this post I will purely talk casually, don't expect anything valuable for yourself or a well structured post with logical reasoning.
+This is more about emotions and story-telling.

 ## What I did at Bosch?

 I joined a team focusing on **Static Testing** using [*Astree*](https://www.absint.com/astree/index.htm).
 After about 2 months, I start digging in the AI project.
 It's like a duality, morning staring at C, afternoon jumping around with Python.